Skip Navigation

 If I complete my degree requirements during J-Term will I be able to graduate immediately?

-Will J-term credits count toward the 60-credit housing requirement?
+Will J-Term credits count toward the 60-credit housing requirement?

-No. J-term courses are a part of a student’s Spring semester course load and are not considered toward the housing credit requirement until the end of the semester.
+No. J-Term courses are a part of a student’s Spring semester course load and are not considered toward the housing credit requirement until the end of the semester.

 Is housing available during J-Term?